w3f/Grants-Program/applications/polkadot-contract-wizard.md

 To allow compatibility with future plans we will research for a library that covers not only Rust, but can also be used with AssemblyScript or any other language that is compatible with WASM.

-#### <a name="step5"></a>5.- Deploy all possible combinations of smart contracts.
+#### <a name="step5"></a>5.- Create a service that allows on demand contract compilation and deployment.

 In order to allow users to only instance the smart contracts, we will have to deploy the smart contracts first.
-Once each of them is deployed, we will store the code hash so that it can be used later.
+We'll build a backend service that receives the generated code and compiles it.
+Once the contract is deployed, we will store the code hash so that it can be used later.

 We need a map containing the parachain, type of the contract, the modifiers used and the code hash of the deployed contract.
 E.g: (Contracts Rococo - PSP22 - [burnable,mintable] => "CODE HASH")